zuozhenggh/learning-library/developer-library/weblogic-to-oci/on-prems-env-docker/on-prems-env-docker.md

 *Make sure you followed the installation instructions to setup Docker as root and:*

-1. If you don't have a `oracle` user, create it an add it to a `oracle` group with:
+1. If you don't have an `oracle` user, create it an add it to a `oracle` group with:

     ```bash
     <copy>